-Srajana Kaikini is a writer, curator, researcher keen on mapping intersections of cross-cultural knowledge pools.
+Srajana Kaikini (India) is a writer, curator, researcher keen on mapping intersections of cross-cultural knowledge pools.
 She is currently exploring the spillovers between the spoken and written word, ways of reading and its implication in present day cultural practices.

 Srajana took part in de Appel’s Curatorial Programme 2012/13 in Amsterdam where she co-curated with her colleagues the exhibition Bourgeois Leftovers.
 The exhibition explored questions of value attached to cultural leftovers and the status of non-contemporary art language engaging with the early collection of the Van Abbemuseum, Eindhoven.
 Other previous projects include Ecologies of excess for KHOJ, Adventures of a Narcoleptic Flaneur at the Gallery of the School of Arts and Aesthetics, JNU, Delhi in winter 2011, and Familiar Strangers, as part of the IFA – KCFS film curatorial workshop project 2012, in Mumbai, among many other projects.